When the workaround becomes the warning sign

 We absorbed the Excel file into the system

 Users had built their own template workaround outside the tool.
 Rather than replace it with something unfamiliar, we took what they already trusted and built it directly into the request form, auto-populated where possible, with bracketed placeholders for case-specific details.
-We proposed a structured line-item input for clothing requests, but users told us they preferred to type freely rather than navigate dropdowns.
+We proposed a structured line-item input for the request descriptions, but users told us they preferred to type freely rather than navigate dropdowns.
 We listened and kept the template approach.

 We made rejection reasons impossible to miss